Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Asymptotic characteristic and asymptotic cohomology

 For the estimates that we will conduct in the next sections, we need none of the three ${\sf Constant}_{ n, d}$ above to be effective.
 Admitting this, raising if necessary the two ${\sf Constants}_{ n, d}$ appearing in the right-hand side, it follows that the majoration is in fact valid for every $\ell$, since the restriction that $\vert \ell \vert$ be large enough can obviously be absorbed by the ${\sf Constants}_{ n, d}$.
-Also, one must observe that the Euler-Poincaré characteristic provided by the theorem on p.~\pageref{E-P-characteristic} satisfies the same kind of majoration, hence {\em all} cohomology dimensions $h^0, h^1, \dots, h^n$ do the same.
-However, we want to underline that, even with an effective control on ${\sf Constant}_{ n, d}$ similar as in~\cite{ rou2006b, dmr2010} for $n = 3$ and $n = 4$, the above kind of majoration cannot at all conduct to the optimal degree bound $d \geqslant n + 3$ of the Main Theorem, because we will see that the presence of the monomial $\ell_n^n$ in $\sum_{ \beta} \, \ell^\beta$ forces to lose a nonzero portion of the $(\log \kappa)^n$ entering in the Euler-Poincaré characteristic when summing $\sum\, M_{\ell}^{\kappa, m}\, \mathcal{ S}^{ (\ell)}$ over Schur bundles.
+Also, one must observe that the Euler-Poincar\'e characteristic provided by Theorem~\ref{E-P-characteristic} satisfies the same kind of majoration, hence {\em all} cohomology dimensions $h^0, h^1, \dots, h^n$ do the same.
+However, we want to underline that, even with an effective control on ${\sf Constant}_{ n, d}$ similar as in~\cite{ rou2006b, dmr2010} for $n = 3$ and $n = 4$, the above kind of majoration cannot at all conduct to the optimal degree bound $d \geqslant n + 3$ of the Main Theorem, because we will see that the presence of the monomial $\ell_n^n$ in $\sum_{ \beta} \, \ell^\beta$ forces to lose a nonzero portion of the $(\log \kappa)^n$ entering in the Euler-Poincar\'e characteristic when summing $\sum\, M_{\ell}^{\kappa, m}\, \mathcal{ S}^{ (\ell)}$ over Schur bundles.